 What is Medicare supplement insurance?

 Medicare supplement insurance is also known as Medigap insurance.
-It helps pay some or all of the health care costs that Original Medicare Parts A and B do not cover.
+It helps pay some of the out-of-pocket health care costs that Original Medicare Parts A and B does not pay.

 Learn about Medicare Supplement Insurance

 Medicare supplement insurance plans, also called Medigap plans, help pay some costs not paid by Original Medicare Parts A & B. Watch and learn more about Medigap plans.

 In general, Medicare supplement insurance helps pay some of your out-of-pocket health care costs under Original Medicare.
 These are some of the costs that plans may help with.